Sunday, July 17, 2016

 We landed in the City of Fort Lauderdale in time to admire a gorgeous sunset... which coincidentally seems to be on the city's emblem.
 As an oceanside city, its waterways earned it the nickname "Venice of America".

 Ft.
 Lauderdale is the capital of Broward County and has a population of 182,000.
-As a seacoast city, it's on the east part of Florida's peninsula, facing the Atlantic Ocean.
+As a coastal city, it's on the east part of Florida's peninsula, facing the Atlantic Ocean.
 It's part of the Miami metropolitan area, which encompasses six million people.
 It is named for Major William Lauderdale, born in 1782, who built forts there for the Second Seminole War of 1835.
 Embarrassingly for America, it was another fight against innocent Native Americans.
 At that time, the USA was angry at Spain for receiving Florida from England, which it wanted.
 So, General Andrew Jackson (later an American president) invaded and made it American property.
 In its historically characteristic style, the next thing America did was eradicate the natives: the Seminole tribes.
 Defeated and corralled onto a Reservation, they lived peacefully until more Americans demanded that land, too.
 Guess what happened.
 Nowadays, few residents regard the original Native American presence; they only know of the Spanish one.

 Centuries ago, Florida was part of the Spanish Empire.
 In 1513, it was named by a conquistador named Juan Ponce de León, on behalf of the Crown of Spain.